 What to expect

-- From your Activity & Orders tab, you can view distribution activity in Pending Transfers before the sale is completed and in History after the sale is completed.
+- On your Activity & Orders tab, view Pending Transfers before the sale is completed and History after the sale is completed

 Frequently asked questions

 If the money doesn't go to the beneficiary directly, will there be tax implications?